onewelcome/example-app-android/docs/SETUP.md

 2. Download zip file with your app’s configuration
 3. Set your artifactory_user, artifactory_password and artifactory_contextUrl in gradle.properties
 4. Open the Example App project
-5. Use SDK Configurator ( https://github.com/Onegini/sdk-configurator ) to generate your own keystore.bks and OneginiConfigModel class
+5. Use SDK Configurator ( https://github.com/Onegini/sdk-configurator ) to generate your own keystore.bks and com.onegini.mobile.exampleapp.com.onegini.mobile.exampleapp.OneginiConfigModel class
    (those files already exist in Example App and will be overridden by SDK Configurator).
 6. You're ready!